PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter3.md

-# Common Programming Concepts
+# COMMON PROGRAMMING CONCEPTS

 Here's an explanation of each of these common programming concepts in Rust:

-## Variables and Mutability
+## VARIABLES AND MUTABILITY

 In Rust, variables are immutable by default, meaning their value cannot be changed once set.
 However, you can explicitly declare a variable as mutable using the `mut` keyword, allowing its value to be changed.
 For example: